-Julie DeLizza is a dance teacher, choreographer and performer currently living in Charleston, South Carolina.
+Julie DeLizza Clark is a dance teacher, choreographer and performer currently living in Charleston, South Carolina.
 She graduated from the College of Charleston with degrees in History and Secondary Education and a minor in Dance.
 Julie has performed and presented her choreography in concerts and conferences throughout South Carolina.
 In 2012 she attended the American Dance Festival in Durham, NC and landed auditions to study intensively with dancers from Pilobolus and Bill T. Jones Dance Company and perform in the Hollins University MFA Final Concert.
-Julie is in her seventh season dancing with Annex Dance Company and has taught in company residencies throughout the Charleston County School District.
+Julie is in her ninth season dancing with Annex Dance Company and has taught in company residencies throughout the Charleston County School District.
 In 2014 she spoke and performed at TEDx Charleston with Annex Dance Company and students from Memminger Elementary.
 Julie has taught at Ashley River Creative Arts Elementary School and Wando High School, where she was the co-director of the Wando Dance Company.
 She also served as a guest artist for Charleston County’s School of the Arts middle school dancers in the Spring of 2015 and again in 2017.
 Julie teaches all levels and genres of dance at Dance Moves of Charleston where she directs the Dance Moves Youth Company (DMYC), Charleston’s only youth modern dance-based company.
 Julie’s DMYC piece A Part Smaller won the choreography award at the Charlotte Dance Festival’s Emerging Dance Artist concert in March 2017.
-Most recently, Julie is honored to join the dance faculty as an adjunct professor at the College of Charleston.